 As soon as you arrive at Ksar Ghilane you'll be greeted by mysterious turbaned men on horseback encouraging you to rent their fine horses for a few hours of dune exploration.
-Camels are also on offer of course and are generally cheaper to rent (see below).
-Most people arrive with a 4x4 vehicle and there are some tracks in the dunes that you can drive on and practice a little rallying.
+Camels are also on offer of course and are generally cheaper to rent.
+Most people arrive with a 4x4 vehicle and there are some tracks in the dunes for practicing your off-road skills.
 You can also rent dune buggies or ATVs.
 Guided tours take you through the desert to the ruins of the Roman fort of Tisavar, which was repurposed by Berber tribes in the 16th century.

 If you have the time, plan to stay overnight at Ksar Ghilane.
 This will give you the opportunity for a sunset ride into the desert (whether on horseback, camelback or ATV).
 As the sun starts to sink below the horizon, the dunes are transformed from orange to gold, pink and red and the stars start to appear in a sky unspoiled by light pollution.
 In between adventures, take a dip in the Ksar Ghilane oasis.
 Nestled amidst a grove of date palms and fed by a thermal spring, it's warm enough to be utterly relaxing yet still offers repsite from the desert heat.

 Most people visit Ksar Ghilane for a night or two and venture out into the dunes on a single sunrise or sunset tour.
 However, it's also possible to visit the oasis as part of a much longer desert adventure.
 Siroko Travel offers multi-day treks on camel or horseback including an 8-day itinerary from Douz to Ksar Ghilane.
 Along the way you'll stay in open bivouacs or Bedouin tents and cook over campfires.
 You'll need to be fit, because while your camel will carry all your equipment, you'll spend most of the journey on foot.